Energy - Environment - Mobility

 Where does helium used in industries come from?

 Helium is naturally available in gaseous fields of several types.
 It is mainly recovered as a by-product during the extraction and treatment of natural gas.
 The helium content of natural gas must be greater than 0.3% for extraction to be economically viable.
-In 2018, there were only 14 refined helium production units in the world, including 7 in the United States, 2 in Qatar and Algeria and one in Australia, Russia and Poland.
+In 2023, at least 18 refined helium production units were operating worldwide, including 9 in the United States, 3 in Qatar and Russia, 2 in Algeria, and one in Poland.

 Helium, an abundant resource for industries?